-- Worship i.e. sharing in online acts of worship - On-line learning (content, approach to teaching and learning, student interactivity) - Other evidence of corporate life? would normally include mealtimes, social interaction etc. Not possible in 2020-21, but conversations as above will give a sense of it.
+- Worship i.e. sharing in online acts of worship - On-line learning (content, approach to teaching and learning, student interactivity) - Other evidence of corporate life? would normally include mealtimes, social interaction etc. Conversations as above will provide evidence.

-Views from former students, their sponsors and their current colleagues in ministry can provide а useful perspective on the TEI's community aims. and achievements (Sections A, B, D and E).
-Views from diocesan officers and sponsoring bishops may be informative about stakeholder engagement (Section A.iii).
+Views from former students, sponsors and colleagues in ministry can provide a useful perspective on the TEI's aims, community and achievements (A, B, D and E).
+Views from diocesan officers and sponsoring bishops may be informative stakeholder about engagement (A.iii).

-As with external stakeholders, conversations with TEI community members or trustees can provide evidence on all areas of the PER and a separate perspective on what is said or written elsewhere.
+Conversations with TEI community members or trustees can provide evidence on all areas of the PER and a separate perspective on what is provided elsewhere.